-The track has been designed by go-to Indycar street circuit guru, Tony Cotman, whose NZR Consulting Company has also been responsible for layouts at Baltimore, Edmonton, Sao Paulo and the aborted Boston Indycar race, among others.
+The track was designed by go-to IndyCar street circuit guru, Tony Cotman, whose NZR Consulting Company has also been responsible for layouts at Baltimore, Edmonton, Sao Paulo and the aborted Boston IndyCar race, among others.
 Cotman had actually been considering designs for the Nashville race for a number of years but, with city officials initially reluctant to allow use of the Korean Veteran's Memorial Bridge, felt the resulting designs were too 'Mickey Mouse' to be suitable for racing.
 Happily, this constraint was removed when the race deal was finally announced.

 Turn 1 of the new course is where the action is expected to focus, with an 80 feet wide corner entry being among the widest on the calendar.
 For that reason there will be a number of grandstands located in the area.